JonatanHogild/FreeIPA_for_virtual_environment/README.md

 systemctl status sssd
 ```

-check if the admin IPA-user is visible:
+check that the admin IPA-user is visible:
 ```
 getent passwd admin
 ```